logikum/md-web-site/contents/en/about.md

 <!-- ======================================================================
 --- Search engine
 title:          About
-keywords:       md-site-engine
+keywords:       about this site
-description:    About of the site.
+description:    About this site.
 --- Menu system
 order:          100
 text:           About